WILD WIN: Moniteau Scores Seven in Bottom of Eighth to Stun Rival Karns City, 15-14

 Shunk scored on the play to make it 14-11.

-Staab followed with a RBI single to center.
+Staab followed with an RBI single to center.
 Alex Stewart then singled to load the bases before Lily Staab was hit by a pitch to score Autumn Stewart to make it 14-13.

 That set up the game-tying and game-winning plate appearances by Williams and Huffman.